South Africa's opposition leader Maimane quits DA party, parliament | Africanews

 Timeline of DA crisis

-October 20: Hellen Zille elected chair of party’s Federal Executive Council
+October 20: Hellen Zille elected chair of party’s Federal Council

 October 21: Herman Mashaba resigns as Johannesburg mayor, quits party